wp-plugins/schedule-posts-calendar/readme.txt

 7. The schedule mode in the posts/pages list.

 == Changelog ==
+= 3.6 =
+* Add 'Today' button to reset the calendar to the current date.

 = 3.5 =
 * Updated to new dhtmlxcalendar calendar code (version 3.6 build 131108).
 * Support new dhtmlxcalendar theme 'Terrace' (now the default for new installs).